Charles Henry Dunn, the son of a carrier, John Dunn and Catherine Elliott, was born 1890 at Rosemeath, near Bombala, NSW (7311/1890) .

 * Bertha Ann Dunn was born at Bombala on February 7, 1922.
 She married Albert Bernard O’Brien in Lismore.
 They met, married and raised a family of four daughters and one son.
 For more information, click on the link.

-* Charles Arthur Dunn (known as Arthur) was born at Bombala in 1922 or 1923 (this needs confirming).
+* Charles Arthur Dunn (known as Arthur) was born at Bombala on June 7, 1923.

-Thanks to Judy Richards for locating his war service record which indicates a birth at Bomala of June 7, 1922 (conflicting information with his sister’s birth record which needs checking), a date of enlistment of July 25 1942 at South Lismore, a rank of Private, service in New Guinea and a discharge date of November 16, 1944.
+Thanks to Judy Richards for locating his war service record which indicates a birth at Bomala of June 7, 1922 (conflicting information with his sister’s birth record for February 7, 1922, so I am assuming a mistake and the year was actually 1923), a date of enlistment of July 25, 1942 at South Lismore, a rank of Private, service in New Guinea and a discharge date of November 16, 1944.
 NX110023 (N166292)

 For many years, Arthur worked on the tick gates at places including Tabulam.

 He died at Casino on August 15, 1987.
 The funeral notice appeared in The Northern Star.
-Francis is still living.
+Francis died in 2013.

 DUNN – CHARLES ARTHUR “Arthur” – 15th August 1987, peacefully at Casino Memorial Hospital, late of 14 High Street Casino, formerly of Mallanganee, dearly loved husband of Frances, loved father and father-in-law of Dianne and John Betts, June and Paul Murphy, Charlie, Julie and Des Whitton, Peter and Deborah, loved Poppy of their children, loved son of Henry and Bertha Dunn (both dec’d), loved brother and brother-in-law of Enice (dec’d), Betty and John O’Brien (both dec’d), John, Edna and Ossie Ianna, Joan and Don Connors.
 Aged 64 years.
 Relatives and friends are invited to attend his funeral to leave St Mary’s Catholic Church Casino, TOMORROW (TUESDAY) after prayers commencing at 2pm for the Casino Lawn Cemetery.
 BERIC AND DIANNE LEES AFDA NSW Ph Casino 623154,